Capti Consultancy Innovation Guide

 - Provide support to the agriculture and food industries through initiatives including the Centres for Agricultural Innovation and the AgriTech Catalyst that addresses both local and global markets

 Encompassing clean energy, better urban systems and smarter infrastructure and food production, clean growth is one of the greatest challenges of our time; this is recognised in the Industrial Strategy through the creation of the Clean Growth Grand Challenge.
 With the Intergovernmental Panel on Climate Change (IPCC) recently projecting that the world needs to be at net zero carbon by 2050, potential exists for the UK to generate clean-growth opportunities for businesses by making rapid, far-reaching changes across every aspect of society.

 With its major clean-growth and infrastructure businesses and strong base of highly creative companies that offer expertise in adopting new methods and delivering solutions across multiple domains, the UK is well-placed to harness this opportunity.
 We will therefore help businesses that can have a transformative impact on society’s essential infrastructure and that can seize the opportunities presented by the global low-carbon economy.
-Capti Consulting will:
+Capti Innovation will: